yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ## Summary

-This proposal introduces four new Custom Resource Definitions(CRD) to support the requirements of the Envoy AI Gateway: **LLMRoute**, **LLMBackend** and **LLMTrafficPolicy**.
+This proposal introduces four new Custom Resource Definitions(CRD) to support the requirements of the Envoy AI Gateway: **LLMRoute**, **LLMBackend**, **LLMSecurityPolicy** and **LLMTrafficPolicy**.

 * The `LLMRoute` specifies the schema for the user requests and routing rules associated with a list of `LLMBackend`.
-* The `LLMBackend` defines the request schema for various LLM providers.
+* The `LLMBackend` defines the request schema and security policy for various LLM providers.
 This resource is managed by the Inference Platform Admin persona.
-* The `LLMTrafficPolicy` defines the traffic management policies, including rate limiting for token usage.
+* The `LLMTrafficPolicy` defines the traffic management policies, including rate limiting for LLM token usage.
-* The `LLMProviderPolicy` defines the authentication policy for LLM provider using the API token or OIDC federation.
+* The `LLMSecurityPolicy` defines the authentication policy for LLM provider using the API token or OIDC federation.

 ## Goals